-The Committee is responsible for determining the eligibility of attorneys for appointment to cases under these regulations.
-In discharging this responsibility, the Committee shall have complete authority to:
+The Committee(s) are responsible for determining the eligibility of attorneys for appointment to cases under these regulations.
+In discharging this responsibility, the Committee(s) shall have complete authority to:

 - 1. Supervise the administration of these regulations; - 2.
 Review requests from attorneys concerning their placement on any list and obtain information pertaining to such placement;